addu390/addu390.github.io/_posts/2024-07-17-graph-traversal.md

 <p>Notice that in scenarios where there are more than one adjacent node, we choose the next node to explore at random, and hence there are several paths to traverse using DFS.
 Defining specific rules for which node to explore next brings up the topic of new strategies in DFS (In the case for Trees: Pre-order, In-order and Post-order traversal).</p>

 <h3>1.1.
 DFS: Detecting Cycles</h3>
-<p>In the previous example, we understood to back-track when we reach a leaf node.
+<p>In the previous example, we understood to <a href="https://en.wikipedia.org/wiki/Backtracking" target="_blank">back-track</a> when we reach a leaf node.
 Taking an example with a graph this time to cover the "detecting a cycle" scenario, i.e., visiting a node that was previously visited.</p>
 <div class="slider" id="slider2">
   <div class="slides center-image-0 center-image-60">
     <img src="./assets/posts/graph-theory/dfs-graph/dfs-graph-Page-1.svg" class="slide">